Equipment and Adaptations

 Aids and equipment

-If you think you need straightforward equipment or minor adaptations to your home, you can obtain this equipment yourself from a wide range of high street retailers, major chemists and supermarkets and on-line suppliers.
-If you choose to buy equipment yourself, you will be responsible for the costs of whatever you decide to buy and for keeping it in good working order.
+If you need small pieces of equipment (such as adapted cutlery, tap turners or dressing aids) you can buy this yourself from high street shops, chemists and on-line suppliers.
+If you choose to buy equipment yourself, you are responsible for the cost and for keeping it in good working order.

 Short Term loan of mobility aids

 If you need a short-term loans of mobility aids these can often be loaned from the local British Red Cross.
 You can ether collect equipment or, in some cases, have it delivered for a small fee.